offspot/metrics/dev/README.md

 You can test the whole integration suite (i.e. with landing page, kiwix-serve and Filebeat).

-**Nota:** this is not compatible from simulator data which will progressively be erased by new live data.
+**Nota:** this is not compatible with simulator data which will progressively be erased by new live data.

-You first have to enable processing in `docker-compose.yml`: set `RUN_PROCESSING: "True"`.
+You first have to enable processing in `docker-compose.yml`: set `PROCESSING_DISABLED: "False"` (or just remove the environment variable).

 ```
 docker compose -p om up -d --force-recreate backend